mmbdtp/mmbdtp.github.io/modules/UNIX/_posts/2000-01-08-friday_morning.md

 `G` is the variant. `A` is canonical.
 This variant possibly changes the phenotype of this sample to hypermutable.
 It occurs in the gene *mutL*, which controls DNA mismatch repair.   # Automating a Variant Calling Workflow

+---

+# Bonus exercise if time ane energy and skill permit!

 ## What is a shell script?